 - You can't measure what's working (no patterns to analyze)

-The Fix: Define 3-5 content pillars (themes you consistently post about)
+The Fix: Define 3-5 content pillars (themes you consistently post about).
+Our social media content calendar examples show how to map pillars to a weekly schedule.

 Example: Fitness Page